1Strategy/security-fairy/README.md

 Security Fairy aggregates the CloudTrail Logs to build an IAM Policy based off of the actual actions taken by the role during the last X number of days.
 ![](images/security-fairy.png)

-The final piece is a lambda function that keeps an eye out for API actions they are denied and gives the user the opportunity to add the missing permission to the Security-Fairy generated policy.
+The final piece is a lambda function that keeps an eye out for API actions that are denied and gives the user the opportunity to add the missing permission to the Security-Fairy generated policy.

 ![](images/security-fairy-remediation.png)